playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 We can use this behavior in our `tick.mcfunction` (which runs on every game tick) to detect when a player has used the carrot on a stick.
 We'll first set the value for all players to 0, then check the scoreboard on every tick to see if it has increased.
 If it has, we know that the item has been used, and can reset it to 0 to detect it again.

-In the previous article, you may have noticed the `/execute if score` subcommand for checking scoreboards in a condition.
-We can use this along with a *number range* to conditionally execute our function if the scoreboard has a value >= 1.
+To check each player's value in our scoreboard, we can use the `/execute if score` subcommand along with a number range to conditionally execute our function if the scoreboard has a value >= 1.

-If it does, we'll run the `fennifith:animals/spawn` function - which was created in the previous article - to spawn a group of animals.
+If it does, we'll run the `fennifith:animals/spawn` function — which was created in the previous article — to spawn a group of animals.

-1. We first need to create our scoreboard when our data pack is loaded by the game - so we'll place the following line in our `load.mcfunction`:
+1. We first need to create our scoreboard when our data pack is loaded by the game — so we'll place the following line in our `load.mcfunction`:
 	```shell
 	# data/fennifith/functions/animals/load.mcfunction